saurabhjha004/student-competence-analysis/references.md

 # References

-This document lists the key research papers, articles, and resources referenced in the Python Student Competence Analysis project.
+This document lists the key research papers, articles, and resources referenced by me in the Python Student Competence Analysis project.

 1. Microsoft Research. **CodeBERT: A Pre-Trained Model for Programming and Natural Languages**. https://github.com/microsoft/CodeBERT
 2. Z. Liu et al. **Evaluating Code Generation with Pretrained Models of Code**.
 ACL Anthology, 2025.